frenkxs/open-brussels/README.md

 - Stackoverflow: writing back into the same file after reading from the file: http://stackoverflow.com/questions/17646680/writing-back-into-the-same-file-after-reading-from-the-file
 - lxml library documentation: http://lxml.de/parsing.html

-I would like to especially thank both martin-martin and myles – the main contributors to the Udacity forum.
+I would especially like to thank both martin-martin and myles – the main contributors to the Udacity forum listed above.
 Without their insights, I wouldn’t not be able to finish this projects.